 Travelers to Italy, especially families, often find themselves spending Easter in Italy.
 That’s because the holiday always coincides with school calendars when children and teens are off from school for spring break.

-This year, Easter Sunday (La Pasqua) falls on April 9, 2023, the same date as it does in the U.S. It is a public holiday when almost everything is closed.
+This year, Easter Sunday (La Pasqua) falls on March 31, 2024, the same date as it does in the U.S. It is a public holiday when almost everything is closed.
+The 40-day period of Lent begins on Ash Wednesday, February 14, 2024.

 Easter Monday is called Pasquetta (Little Easter) in Italy.
 Banks, post offices and most schools are closed, and many businesses close or adjust their hours.